 - Staying on top of industry trends and sharing these with your customers and prospects

 Successful selling isn’t about using gimmicks or persuading a prospect to purchase something they don’t need.
-It is about using a consultative approach to identify their challenges, and uncovering their wants and needs in order to recommend an appropriate solution.
+It is about using consultative selling techniques to identify their challenges and uncover their wants and needs in order to recommend an appropriate solution.

-IMPACT Selling is a straightforward, buyer-focused sales process that allows salespeople to confidently guide their prospects and customers through to the close.
+IMPACT Selling® is a straightforward, consultative sales process that allows salespeople to confidently guide their prospects and customers through to the close.

-Consider our Live IMPACT Selling® Seminar Professional Sales Training Program for your team.
-They’ll learn the essentials of a consultative selling approach that’s simple, flexible, and buyer focused.
-Your team will gain a command of how to meet prospects and customers where they are in the buying process to maintain alignment, build credibility, improve the predictability of your sales funnel, and engage in meaningful dialogue that progresses the sale.
+If you’re a sales leader looking to improve sales performance, consider our customized IMPACT Selling® Professional Sales Training Program for your team.
+They’ll learn a consultative selling approach that’s straightforward, flexible, and buyer-focused.
+Your team will discover how to meet prospects and customers where they are in the buying process to build credibility and trust, engage in meaningful dialogue that progresses the sale, and improve the predictability of your sales funnel.